frianlh/Data-Mining-Project/README.md

-# Data-Mining-Project
+# Data Mining and Business Intelligence

-My submissions for Data Mining and Business Intelligence class, taught in Python.
+> My submissions for Data Mining and Business Intelligence class, taught in Python.